 I have to thank my husband, David, for this entry.
 He’s the one who discovered this cooking method for artichokes.

 I came to love artichokes when I lived in Northern California.
 Artichokes can’t be grown just anywhere.
-They need a certain soil and the right growing conditions.
+They need certain soil and the right growing conditions.
 Those conditions exist in Southern Europe and, fortunately, in Castroville, California, just south of San Francisco.
-They grow year round, but the peak growing season is spring.
+They grow year-round, but the peak growing season is spring.
 There is a second abundant season in the fall.
 Artichokes from California are now beginning to show up in my local markets and I couldn’t be happier.

 My family’s favorite method for cooking large artichokes is in the microwave oven, where they cook in their own juices with no added water.
-Artichokes prepared this way have a more concentrated flavor and become sweeter.
+Artichokes prepared this way to have a more concentrated flavor and become sweeter.
 They even have a slightly candied taste if they become dried out when cooked around the edges.
-The best part is that cooking artichokes in a microwave takes a lot less time than with other methods.
+The best part is that cooking artichokes in a microwave take a lot less time than with other methods.

 I am going to give you the cooking times for a full-sized globe artichoke.
-In the first photo in this entry I included a few baby artichokes.
+In the first photo in this entry, I included a few baby artichokes.
 You can cook baby artichokes using the same method, but your cooking times must be reduced.